 Community Engagement Committee

-The Community Engagement Committee is responsible for governance oversight and support in aligning The MetroHealth System's community engagement activities with its mission and to address the health needs of the community MetroHealth serves.
+The Community Engagement Committee shall have responsibility for providing governance oversight and support in aligning the System’s community engagement activities with its mission and to address the health needs of the community the System serves and the purpose, functions and responsibilities of the Community Engagement Committee are as provided in its Charter.

 Facilities and Space Committee